 "Thank you for reminding us," Vëantur said, "I'm certain I'd have forgotten otherwise."

-Halladan woke suddenly in the middle of the night.
+Halladan woke abruptly in the middle of the night.
 It felt even colder than it had before, but that wasn't why he had woken up.
 It was silent.
-The wind had stopped.

-See, it does stop, he thought and went back to sleep.
+See, the wind does stop, he thought and went back to sleep.

-"At least three feet of new snow," Halladan said.
+"At least three feet of new snow," Halladan said the next morning.
 Now for it, he knew.
 They might not have enough food, and they might not make it back, but to wait wouldn't improve their situation.

 Halladan sighed.
 "Even if we stay longer to forage, it won't improve our situation."

 Orleg met his gaze.
-"I know, but I thought you should know before we set out what our situation is."
+"I know, but I thought you should know before we set out what the situation is."